-In this gallery are some of the more prominent examples, from the stylish to the sad, successful to the not-so-successful.
+Below you’ll find some of the more prominent examples, from the stylish to the sad, successful to the not-so-successful.

 Fiorentina, Serie A - Nintendo did OK out of this 1990’s deal in terms of exposure, as at the time Fiorentina was home to Argentinian superstar Gabriel Batistuta, who was never too far away from the highlight reel.
-In commercial terms it was a bit of a wasted effort, though; from the mid-90's until only recently, Southern Europe was PlayStation territory, and chucking a Nintendo logo on a second-tier team (ie not Milan, Inter or Juve) was never going to change things.

 Lazio, Serie A - For a few games in the 2008/09 season, around Christmas time, Roman club Lazio had their home shirts emblazoned not with the logo of a video game company, but of an actual video game.
-Konami’s Pro Evo 2009 got a little extra exposure during the holiday shopping season, but this was right around the time EA’s rival FIFA series had begun to wrestle both the critical and commercial crown from Pro Evo, and this did little to stem the bleeding.
+Konami’s Pro Evo 2009 got a little extra exposure during the holiday shopping season, but this was right around the time EA’s rival FIFA series had begun to wrestle both the critical and commercial crown from Pro Evo, and this short-term deal did little to stem the bleeding.

 Juventus, Serie A & Liga Deportiva Alajuelense, Costa Rica - Sony has sponsored a number of teams around the world, two examples being Italian giants Juventus during the 1990’s and, more recently, Costa Rican club Liga Deportiva Alajuelense.